utcs356/sp25/_pages/4_congestion_flow_control.md

 ### Overview

-In this assignment, you will implement a transport layer of the network stack.
-Your transport layer must ensure *reliable transmission of packets* even when packet corruptions and losses occur.
-Also, to enable efficient communication, you will implement sliding window, flow control and congestion control.
+In this assignment, you will implement the transport layer of a network stack.
+Your implementation must ensure reliable packet transmission, even in the presence of packet corruption and loss.
+To achieve efficient communication, you will also implement sliding window, flow control, and congestion control mechanisms.

 ### Environment Setup

-In this assignment, we recommend you use `cs356-base` profile on CloudLab for implementing and testing your code.
+We recommend using the `cs356-base` profile on CloudLab for implementation and testing.

+1. Obtain the Skeleton Code

-To get the skeleton code, create a **private** repository by clicking `Use this template> Create a repository` on the [GitHub repository](https://github.com/utcs356/assignment4.git).
+* Create a private repository by clicking "Use this template" > "Create a repository" on the provided [GitHub repository](https://github.com/utcs356/assignment4.git).

+2. Install Dependencies

-Install dependencies by running the following command (We recommend you to use CloudLab machines for development):
+* Run the following command to install required dependencies (we recommend using CloudLab machines for development):

 ```bash
 > bash setup/setup.sh
 ```

 ### Implementation

-The goal of this assigment is to support reliable communications by implementing `UT TCP`.
+The objective of this assignment is to implement `UT TCP` to support reliable communication.
-In the skeleton codes, we provide `UT TCP` socket and APIs (in `ut_tcp.h`):
+We provide skeleton code that includes a `UT TCP` socket and its corresponding APIs in `ut_tcp.h`:

+**Provided APIs**

-* `ut_socket`: creates a new socket for `UT TCP`.
-The socket includes all information about address, send/receive buffers, sliding window, congestion control, and so on.
+* `ut_socket()`: Creates a new UT TCP socket, which maintains information such as the address, send/receive buffers, sliding window, and congestion control.
-  * When a new socket is created, a thread will bind to the socket, which is in charge of sending and receiving data through the `begin_backend` function.
+  * When a socket is created, a dedicated thread binds to it, handling data transmission and reception via the begin_backend function.
-* `ut_close`: closes the socket.
+* `ut_close()`: Closes the socket.
-* `ut_read`: reads data from the received buffer in the socket.
+* `ut_read()`: Reads data from the receive buffer.
-* `ut_write`: writes data to the send buffer in the socket.
+* `ut_write()`: Writes data to the send buffer.

+**Usage Example**

-Examples of how the socket are created and APIs are used can be found in `server.c` and `client.c`.
+You can find examples of how to create sockets and use these APIs in `server.c` and `client.c`.
-A simplified version would look as follows:
+A simplified version is shown below:

 ```c
 ut_socket_t socket;